 The last factor you should consider when choosing a tool is the employee who will be using it.
 Characteristics to look out for are: Level of expertise, experience, accident history record, personal aptitude, etc.

-For example, is more safer to give a careless employee a hammer than give him a nail gun.
+For example, it is safer to give a careless employee a hammer than give him a nail gun.
 So always consider the personality of the employee before you hand over a working tool.

 Example of Using the Wrong Tools

-Before we mention cases were we can say a wrong tool was use, lets mention some reasons why employees use wrong tools for a job:
+Before we mention cases where we can say a wrong tool was used, let’s mention some reasons why employees use the wrong tools for a job:

 - Lack of training: An untrained employee will not know the right tool to use for a job

-- Non-availability of the right tool: When employers do not make the right tools available, the employee will only make do with that they have at hand.
+- Non-availability of the right tool: When employers do not make the right tools available, the employee will only make do with what they have at hand.

 - Negligence: Some workers are just negligent of safety precautions.
-They do not take issue of using the right tool serious.
+They do not take the issue of using the right tool seriously.

 Situations where a wrong tool is used include;